Woman jogging outside while wondering why metabolism is important for understanding health

 Conclusion

 Since your metabolism underpins so much of your health, it’s important to get a good understanding of how well your metabolism is functioning.
 One of the most effective ways to do this is by testing your hormone levels.
 Thyroid hormones, testosterone, and cortisol all play a key role in regulating metabolism, so checking the levels of these hormones can give you a wealth of information about your well-being – and let you know if you need to take a deeper look at any hormone imbalances you discover.
-Fortunately, you can now check these levels from the comfort of home with EverlyWell’s Metabolism Test (you can also just check your T levels at home with a testosterone test).
+Fortunately, you can now check these levels from the comfort of home with Everlywell’s Metabolism Test (you can also just check your T levels at home with an at-home testosterone test).

 Everlywell makes lab testing easy and convenient with at-home collection and digital results in days.
 Learn More